NSF Path Innovation Scholarship

 Yes!
 The NSF Path Innovation Scholarship definitely can be combined with other financial awards.
 This scholarship is meant to supplement, not replace, any existing support you may receive from the University of Arkansas or externally.

 NSF Path Innovation Scholars are also eligible to receive funding from the Engineering Career Awareness Program (ECAP), the Academic Enrichment Program (AEP), or any other program that offers mentoring and financial support.

-Q: I'm a current student.
-Can I apply to be an NSF Path Innovation Scholar?
 Current University of Arkansas students are ineligible for consideration.